lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 # Archiving Your Data Using {{site.data.keyword.BluSoftlayer_notm}} {{site.data.keyword.objectstorageshort}} and NetApp AltaVault

 The continued growth of large, unstructured data is fueling the consumption of storage resources.
-This consumption has enterprises seeking to alleviate the capital and operational costs associated with storing infrequently accessed data sets and archives on high-performance storage and or tape libraries.
+This consumption has enterprises seeking to alleviate the capital and operational costs that are associated with storing infrequently accessed data sets and archives on high-performance storage and or tape libraries.
 Items in the data sets can include email archives (per regulation), product diagrams and manuals, medical images, and other unstructured data. {{site.data.keyword.BluSoftlayer_full}} {{site.data.keyword.objectstorageshort}} is one such solution that assists with reducing costs.
 It offers the same durability, protection, and access of traditional, monolithic storage arrays at a much lower price point and enhanced scale.

 ### Getting to the Cloud

-One of the issues with using {{site.data.keyword.objectstorageshort}} is the current methodology of using REST APIs to ingest (i.e., upload) and access data.
+One of the issues with using {{site.data.keyword.objectstorageshort}} is the current methodology of using REST APIs to ingest (that is, upload) and access data.
 As a result, businesses are faced with a decision to either write scripts or applications that incorporate REST APIs to use {{site.data.keyword.objectstorageshort}}.
 The other option is to keep large, infrequently used data sets on expensive, in-house storage arrays.
-AltaVault Cloud Gateway Appliance from NetApp (formerly Riverbed SteelStore) provides enterprises another choice.
+AltaVault Cloud Gateway Appliance from NetApp provides enterprises another choice.
 Together with {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}, AltaVault lets customers effortlessly archive, manage, and serve large amounts of unstructured data.
-Additionally, {{site.data.keyword.BluSoftlayer}}’s pay-as-you-go pricing model and full integration with the content delivery network (CDN) provide the ability to store and distribute data in 24 geographically diverse nodes.
+Additionally, {{site.data.keyword.BluSoftlayer}}’s pay-as-you-go pricing model and full integration with the content delivery network (CDN) help you store and distribute data in 24 geographically diverse nodes.

 The NetApp AltaVault Cloud-Integrated Storage Appliance is a software solution that allows businesses to seamlessly integrate customer’s on-premises environment to private or public clouds.
 Subsequently, customers can simply deploy the appliance within their on-premises data center and safely send and migrate data to {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}.

-AltaVault can be deployed in two modes: archive (i.e., Cold Storage) and back up.
-This solution brief and how-to guide will focus on the end-to-end archiving architecture of AltaVault as shown in Figure 1.
+AltaVault can be deployed in two modes: archive (also known as Cold Storage) and back up.
+This solution brief and how-to guide focuses on the end-to-end archiving architecture of AltaVault as shown in Figure 1.

 ![Figure 1: AltaVault end-to-end flow](/images/altavault_fig1.png)